Patient's Query

 Welcome to icliniq.com.

 Allergic rhinitis is a perennial manifestation of allergic reactions to unknown triggers.
 Also, you may have coexisting allergic conjunctivitis.
-Though the prick test is negative for most of the allergens, we can not neglect the role of unknown allergies in your case.
-So I advise you to do a blood allergy test with All Full Panels including environmental, food, drugs and medicines, vegetarian and nonvegetarian foods, fungus, pollens, etc. Definitely, we will be able to find out the single cause of your allergy.
+Though the prick test is negative for most of the allergens, we cannot neglect the role of unknown allergies in your case.
+So I advise you to do a blood allergy test with all full panels, including environmental, food, drugs and medicines, vegetarian and non-vegetarian foods, fungus, pollens, and others.
+Definitely, we will be able to find out the single cause of your allergy.

-About medications, all drugs whatsoever you take, are only helpful symptomatically.
-So as long as you take medication you feel good.
-But there is no choice as there is no permanent cure for allergies.
-So I advise you to start T. Montelukast 10 mg once at night, continue Rhinocort Nasal spray and T. Claritin, it is a must to repeat blood allergy test as the prick test can not test all available allergens, and role of unknown allergens can not be neglected.
-So avoiding the known trigger Allergen and continuing the symptomatic treatment is the best solution for your problem.
+About medications, all drugs you take are only helpful symptomatically.
+So, as long as you take medication, you feel good.
+But there is no choice, as there is no permanent cure for allergies.
+So I advise you to start the tablet Montelukast 10 mg once at night, continue Budesonide nasal spray and the tablet Claritin (Loratadine).
+It is a must to repeat the blood allergy test, as the prick test cannot test all available allergens, and the role of unknown allergens cannot be neglected.
+So, avoiding the known trigger allergen and continuing the symptomatic treatment is the best solution for your problem.
 Continuous scrutiny must be going on to find out the exact allergens in your surroundings.

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!